teen vaping

 Technically, it’s the process of inhaling aerosol liquid that’s heated by a battery-powered device, a heating element that heats up the liquid when the button is pressed.
 The heating process then turns the liquid into an aerosol, and the user inhales the smoke through a mouthpiece.

-The most commonly known vaping device is from the brand, JUUL, so often the term vaping is used interchangeably with ‘JUULing.’
+The most commonly known vaping device is from the brand, JUUL.
+So often the term vaping is used interchangeably with ‘JUULing.’
 Another name for vaping is e-cigarette since the heating process is powered by an electric current.

 The most common vaping liquid includes nicotine (the same chemical in cigarettes), flavoring chemicals, and sometimes THC, the psychoactive ingredient found in marijuana.
 The liquid comes in a wide array of flavors and is often similar to candy or fruit flavors like strawberry or cotton candy.